rubygems/rubygems.org/CONTRIBUTING.md

 * Get set up: `./script/setup`
 * Run the database rake tasks if needed:
     `bundle exec rake db:reset db:test:prepare --trace`
+* If you use the docker setup and get `PG::ConnectionBad: FATAL:  role "<username>" does not exist` when running the rake command above add `username: postgres` to the development setup in `config/database.yml` and rerun the DB setup

 #### Running tests